naterkane/eslint-config-loopwerk/README.md

 # eslint-config-loopwerk
-ESLint config for Loopwerk, based on AirBnb's style but adding some extra rules and removing some silly ones.
+ESLint config for Loopwerk.
+Based on AirBnb's style but without React or ES6 modules and allows `console.log`.

 ## Install